intel/gvk/README.md

  - [Visual Studio](https://visualstudio.microsoft.com/vs/community/) 2019 (Make sure to select "Desktop development with C++" when prompted)
  - [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) v1.3.216.0+

-The following instructions are for a  `bash` like terminal (Git Bash comes with the Git install by default on Windows)...
+The following command lines are for configuring a Visual Studio solution using a  `bash` like terminal (Git Bash comes with the Git install by default on Windows)...
 ```
 cd c:
 cd <desired/directory/location/>